I’ve heard about stem cell therapy in dogs and cats. What is it?

 Is stem cell therapy safe?

 Because the stem cells are from your pet, there is little risk of reaction or rejection.
 Any injection into a joint or tendon involves some risk of inflammation, infection, or injury.
-Your veterinarian will discuss your pet’s specific risk factors with you before treatment.
+Your veterinarian will discuss your pet's specific risk factors with you before treatment.
 Stem cell therapy requires anesthesia, and although adverse reactions are rare, there is an associated risk.

 How can I tell if stem cell therapy will help my pet’s condition?

 The decision to use stem cell therapy is complicated.
-It is based on your pet’s specific condition, age, breed, previous treatment and response, severity and duration, and anesthesia/sedation risk.
+It is based on your pet's specific condition, age, breed, previous treatment and response, severity and duration, and anesthesia/sedation risk.
 The laboratory providing the stem cells will also be consulted to help determine if your pet is a suitable candidate.
 Stem cell therapy should only be performed by a veterinarian with special training, who understands the benefits and limits of this therapy.

 Unfortunately, there is currently no definitive way to predict which pets will benefit from stem cell therapy.
 Some patients respond favorably only to relapse in the future.
 Other patients experience remarkable improvement soon after treatment, while for others, it may take months for any appreciable changes to occur.